 Often, students will tell you the way they see their school and department without "politically-correct" filters.
-Ask them: what courses they like and hate, do they read journal articles, what are the strengths and weaknesses of the department and school, do all the faculty get along, with hindsight would they choose the same school again, do they control any aspect of the department (speakers, clubs), have any alumni returned to talk with them about life after graduation, do they have any future plans?
-Invite some students for a more informal discussion over coffee or soda, if there is time during the evening.
+Ask them: what courses they like and hate, do they read journal articles, what are the strengths and weaknesses of the department and school, do all the faculty get along, with hindsight would they choose the same school again, do they control any aspect of the department (speakers, clubs), do they have any future plans, have any alumni returned to talk with them about life after graduation?